 I moved onto specialise in perinatal mental health (helping people with issues as they present around conception, birth and parenting).
 I found I had a particular capacity for helping people through this transition, which might include containing people through the grief of repeated miscarriages or still birth, trauma focussed work with people whose birth experience has left them feeling fragmented, or helping people recover from depression and reconnect with their baby.
 Therapy can be transformational in this period, and I can get quite passionate about the importance of parental emotional wellbeing (although I can usually be quietened down with a cup of tea!)

 I founded this independent psychology service because I wanted to work with people straight-away when they felt ready to seek support, not after they had spent a year on a waiting list.

 I promise to be present and available to you in the time we spend together.
-I may be a psychologist but I am also human and someone who can relate to your experience.
+I may be a psychologist but above all I am human.

 Doctorate in Clinical Psychology (D.Clin.Psy), University College London (2006)